Easy Whole Wheat Sourdough English Muffins Recipe

 - 1 cup milk (can use water, but milk makes them more tender)

-- 2 c. whole wheat (white whole wheat, whole wheat pastry flour, or spelt have all worked well)
+- 2 cup whole wheat (white whole wheat, whole wheat pastry flour, or spelt have all worked well)

-- ½ cup whole wheat flour (plus optional 1 TB. during kneading)
+- 1/2 cup whole wheat flour plus optional 1 tablespoon during kneading

-- In the morning: transfer the sponge to the bowl of a mixer (can be made by hand) and add the soda, salt and ¼ cup of the flour.
-If using a mixer, use the paddle attachment to mix together, then switch to the dough hook and knead for 3-4 minutes, adding another ¼ cup flour, one tablespoon at a time, until the dough is just tacky to the touch, clears the sides of the bowl, but still sicks to the bottom.
-If too much dough sticks to your finger when pressed, you can add another tablespoon to bring the total amount of flour to about ⅓ cup.
+- In the morning: transfer the sponge to the bowl of a mixer (can be made by hand) and add the soda, salt and 1/4 cup of the flour.
+If using a mixer, use the paddle attachment to mix together, then switch to the dough hook and knead for 3-4 minutes, adding another 1/4 cup flour, one tablespoon at a time, until the dough is just tacky to the touch, clears the sides of the bowl, but still sticks to the bottom.
+If too much dough sticks to your finger when pressed, you can add another tablespoon to bring the total amount of flour to about 1/3 cup.